Awabakal Environmental Education Centre logo

 We ask for your help to speed up marking.
 We are teachers too and mark over the weekend.

-1. Have your clues in by the deadline, 12 noon each Friday.
+1. Have your clues in by the deadline, 1pm each Friday.

-2. Please put them in numerical order on the answer sheet.
+2. Please put the clues in numerical order on the answer sheet.

 The easier you make it on the markers the quicker the scores and answers will be posted.
 Thank you